How does an exhaust work?

-If you hear rattling beneath your car it could mean that your exhaust has become misaligned and if you can hear a loud metallic vibration it usually means that something is hitting the exhaust pipe.
-It could also mean a clamp, mounting or support bracket is loose.
+If you hear the exhaust popping or rattling beneath your car it could mean that your exhaust has become misaligned and if you can hear a loud metallic vibration it usually means that something is hitting the exhaust pipe.
+It could also mean a clamp, mounting or support bracket exhaust is loose.

 Hangers and brackets are essential for holding the system in place so if these parts become damaged there is a significant risk that the rest of the system will suffer damage as a result.

 If you are able to get underneath your car, it is always the best way to check for signs of damage.